Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Sales Order.md

 ⚠️ **Notes**:

 - A sales invoice cannot be generated unless the sales order is confirmed.
 - Once a sales order is confirmed, you cannot change the Sales Channel, Customer Tier, or Payment Terms.
 To revert the confirmation, click **Unconfirm**.
+- After confirmation, the **Delete All** button will no longer be available for removing line items.

 <img src="https://github.com/Fx-Professional-Services/HorizonDocs/blob/staging/Horizon%20User%20Guide/00%20Assets/06_confirm_sales_order.png" width="350" height="300">